Skip to Content

 Using your wire cutter, cut completely through the stacked clay layers again.
 Repeat the above process by slamming one section of the sliced clay onto the table.
 And, then slamming the second section on top of the first.

-Make sure that when you stack and slam them together that you are aligning them so that the layers go in the same direction.
+Make sure that when you stack and slam them together you are aligning them so that the layers go in the same direction.
 Try to avoid stacking them so that the layers are horizontal in one section of the stack and vertical in the next.

 One of the reasons for wedging clay is to align its particles.
 The clay platelets will be more aligned if the layers are all in parallel.
 This will make it easier to throw the clay.